DiFluid/General-Coffee-Concept/section-result/Brew-Control-Chart/index.md

 There is already plenty of articles introducing the history of this chart, so we are not going deep in this part.
 You can read more about it from the articles in [reference](#reference)

-Today we are just focusing on these following topics:
+Today we are just focusing on how to use this map:
  - [Where am I](#where-am-i)
  - [Where to go](#how-to-read-it)
  - [Time to move](#time-to-move)